creativeprojects/resticprofile/docs/content/status/_index.md

 }
 ```

-## Extended status
+## ⚠️ Extended status

-Note: In the backup section above you can see some fields like `files_new`, `files_total`, etc. This information is only available when resticprofile's output is either *not* sent to the terminal (e.g. redirected) or when you add the flag `extended-status` to your backup configuration.
+In the backup section above you can see some fields like `files_new`, `files_total`, etc. This information is only available when resticprofile's output is either *not* sent to the terminal (e.g. redirected) or when you add the flag `extended-status` to your backup configuration.

 This is a technical limitation to ensure restic displays terminal output correctly.

 `extended-status` or stdout redirection is **not needed** for these fields: